bloominstituteoftechnology/Sprint-Challenge--Testing/documentation.md

 ```
 output:
     {
-        'success': 'Jumanji was removed from the DB'
+        'success': 'Bad Street Brawler was removed from the DB'
     }
 ```